 10. Using resources

-diverse as man-made fibres, fertilizers and pharmaceuticals.
+diverse as man-made fibers, fertilizers, and pharmaceuticals.
 Chemistry is a requirement for careers such

 as: